nj-vs-vh/gssi-le-6-mc-techniques/README.md

 ![2-to-the-30th](out/ex1/from%20exercise-2^30.png)

-I decided to try other, rather small and not specifically selected parameters: initial value: 10 and multiplier: 9.
-The cycle size is 4 times shorter, $2^{28}$, but the distributions look fairly flat anyway.
+I decided to try another, not specifically selected parameters to see the impact on the output.
+With initial value: 10 and multiplier: 9 the cycle size is 4 times shorter, $2^{28}$, but the distributions look fairly flat.
 Perhaps, the sample is much more correlated in this case.

 <details>
 <summary>Samples</summary>